yelon-L/chrome-ext-devtools-mcp/docs/RELOAD_EXTENSION_FIX_SUMMARY.md

 if (waitForReady) {
   const isHealthy = await checkCDPConnection(context);
   if (!isHealthy) {
+    throw new Error(
-    throw new Error('CDP connection lost after reload.
-Extension may have crashed.');
+      'CDP connection lost after reload.
+Extension may have crashed.', );
   }
 }
 ```